awsdocs/aws-javascript-developer-guide-v2/doc_source/global-config-object.md

 });
 ```

-You can also set these properties after creating `AWS.Config` using the `update` method, as shown in the following example that updates the region:
+You can also set these properties after creating `AWS.Config` using the `update` method, as shown in the following example that updates the Region:

 ```
 myConfig = new AWS.Config();